Why does the holiday season need to be so “extra”?

 Is everyone recovered from Halloween already?
 No?
-Well too bad, because it’s time for everybody’s favorite marathon: two months of aggressive advertising, in-your-face holiday prep, and mandatory good cheer.
+Well, too bad I guess, because it’s time for everybody’s favorite marathon: eight weeks of aggressive advertising, in-your-face holiday prep, and loudly proclaimed good cheer.
 Are you good cheered yet?
 Are you?
 You need to good cheer harder.

 And cookies.
 There was definitely nothing more enchanting than cookies.

-As an adult, it’s the same.
-I love seeing people be kind to each other, and putting up the tree.
-But, dear God in the manger, why does the holiday season need to come in screaming and go out with a hangover?
+As an adult, I love seeing people be kind to each other, and putting up the tree.
+But, dear God in the manger, why does the holiday season need to be so extra?

 Being highly sensitive means I was born with a nervous system that processes everything very deeply, from my thoughts and feelings to what I take in from the world around me.
 (Here’s how to tell if you are one, by the way.)

 In general, being highly sensitive is a blessing — but not in loud, overstimulating, highly emotional situations.